dimitree54/dimitree54.github.io/ChNN/README.md

      - Evolution is not targeted on solving external task.

     You can share your ideas about such evolution setting [here](https://github.com/dimitree54/ChNN/discussions/37)
  - **Neural democracy**.
-It is quite a question what local quality to use neuron to optimise and for evolution to rely on.
-To now
+It is quite a question what local quality to use for neuron to optimise and for evolution to rely on.
+To not limit neuron behaviour we have chosen collaborative quality estimation.
+That is it, neurons decide what the quality is itself.
+Of course not for itself to avoid interests conflict, but for all connected neighbours.
+It is quite original solution, you can share your ideas about it [here](https://github.com/dimitree54/ChNN/discussions/39).
+The advantage of such approach is that quality definition becomes trainable (by evolution better quality metrics chosen).
+But such a freedom may lead to abuse.
+I hope that neurons-impostors that abuse possibility to judge others will not survive natural selection, but if they do some external control of outgoing quality may be introduced.
+Later I will refer that outgoing quality as feedback.
+ - **Neurons privacy**.
+To avoid some possibilities for abuse neural democracy some extra rules introduced.
+   - Secret ballot.
+Neuron knows only feedback averaged from all neighbours (and external controllers).
+So it can not behave like "I will send you bad feedback because you have sent me bad".
+   - Anonymity.
+Neuron does not know the type of neurons connected to it.
+So it can not behave like "I will send you good feedback because you have the same type as me"

 ### Neuron Interface
 [[GitHub link]](https://github.com/dimitree54/ChNN/blob/master/library/main/we/rashchenko/neurons/Neuron.kt)